 The book is a collaboration between child therapist Lauren Stockly and illustrator Ellen Surrey.
 This may be the pair’s first published work together, but their partnership began in Kindergarten when they began writing and illustrating as a team.
 They have since refined their talents and couldn’t be more pleased to share this collaboration rooted in lifelong friendship.

 What makes “Be Mindful of Monsters” special?

 Relatable: All children experience overwhelming feelings at times, but they don’t always know the best strategies for coping with and processing those emotions.
 By exploring universal themes such as sadness, anger and fear, “Be Mindful of Monsters” can resonate with any child, regardless of their specific circumstances.
 Told through the eyes of a racially ambiguous, gender-neutral protagonist, the book invites kids from diverse backgrounds to see themselves in the story no matter who they are.

 Adaptable: This book is designed to meet a wide range of needs, from reading for fun to targeted therapy.
 It is intended to spark dialogue between children and their caregivers, and gives space for families and therapists to tailor the story’s message to each individual child.
 Plus, “Be Mindful of Monsters” provides subtle opportunities for adults to relate the book to the COVID-19 pandemic, allowing children to explore and express their feelings about the current situation.
-This book will soon be available in Spanish and Mandarin.
+This book is available in English and Spanish (Mandarin and Hebrew coming soon).